bepronetwork/web-network/README.md

 </h2>

 <h3 align="center">
-  A tool to attach in Git Protocol Centralized SDKs to create incentives for developers to decentralize development in a liquid manner and with scale.
+  A tool to attach in Git Protocol Centralized SDKs to create incentives for developers to decentralize development in a liquid and scalable manner.
 </h3>

 <p align="center">